Soup (1 Cup)

 How to consume Soup without glucose spikes

-Incorporate lean proteins like grilled chicken, tofu, or beans into your soup to help slow down the absorption of carbohydrates.
+Add lean proteins like chicken, tofu, or beans to your soup.
+Protein helps slow down the absorption of carbohydrates, preventing a rapid rise in glucose levels.

 Add Healthy Fats